 Increased Privacy Awareness

 With the implementation of the General Data Protection Regulation (GDPR) in early 2018, one of the most challenging eras in recent advertising history began.
 Since that time, many other data protection and privacy regulations have come into effect.
 The scale of available data has dropped in many parts of the world, causing concern among advertisers.
 However, many argue that the quality of data has since increased, leading to more effective targeting.
 In the year ahead, marketers will need to continue adjusting their strategies for how they acquire and use data.
-Here’s an in-depth overview of all the regulations already in place and the ones emerging throughout 2020.

 Connected TV Goes Programmatic